DebdipWritesCode/Eventify/README.md

 - **Event Color Coding**: Categorize events as Personal, Work, or Casual using different colors.
 - **Local Storage**: All your events are saved in the browser's local storage, ensuring data persistence.
 - **Month Navigation**: Seamlessly switch between months and add events to today or any future date.
+- **Export Events**: Export your events in CSV or JSON format for easy sharing and backup.

 ## Live Demo